-This section presents outstanding artists who were selected among hundreds of submissions to have a residency at the ESA in Noordwijk, the European Southern Observatory in Chile or the CERN in Genf and the Ars Electronica Futurelab in Linz.
+This section presents outstanding artists who were selected among hundreds of submissions to have a residency at the ESA in Noordwijk, the European Southern Observatory in Chile, the CERN in Genf or at Fraunhofer MEVIS in Bremen and the Ars Electronica Futurelab in Linz.

 Aoife Van Linden Tol (IE)